DevExpress-Examples/asp-net-web-forms-gridview-select-deselect-all-rows-in-a-group/Readme.md

 ## Overview

-Follow the steps below to allow users to to select or deselect all rows in a group:
+Follow the steps below to allow users to select or deselect all rows in a group:

 1. Create the [Grid View](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView?p=netframework) control, populate it with columns, and bind the control to a data source.
 To group data by a column, specify the column's [GroupIndex](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.GroupIndex?p=netframework) property.
 The Grid View's [GroupSummary](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.GroupSummary) property allows you to display summary items in group rows: